Tennu/tennu/readme.md

 ## Actions ##

-All of the following are methods on NRC for doing things once connected.
+All of the following are methods on Tennu for doing things once connected.

 ### join(channel) ###